F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

   - **SQS Queue**<br>
   The SQS queue is used for cluster synchronization messages between cluster members.

+The template now automatically saves a BIG-IP back up UCS file (to the **/backup** directory in the S3 bucket created by the template) every night at 12am, and saves 7 days of back up UCS files.
+In the event the system needs to restore from a backup UCS file, it uses the file with the latest timestamp.

 ---

 ### Restoring or upgrading the solution